kb-dk/doms-client/GuiArchitecture.md

 Fortunately the javadoc on the base interface/classes is usually quite helpful.
 The three fundamental classes of objects in SDO (as we use it) are

-1. Objects.
+1. DataObjects.
 These are rather like Nodes in a w3c DOM tree in that they can represent XML elements, attributes or text-data.
-Objects in SDO are typed.
+DataObjects in SDO are typed.
 The allowed types are generated dynamically from the XML schema document and the type of any given object can be found from its getType() method.
 1. Types.
 A type can be identified by its name (from getName()) which is typically the name of the XML schema type it represents.
 Each type has associated with it a list of Properties which identifies the allowed "children" of objects of this type.